 In the early days, accessibility equipment was considered by some as the ugly stepchild of the elevator industry.
 These were lighter-duty elevating devices that, when examined under the scrutiny of legislation intended for passenger elevators, could not possibly stack up.
 In some cases, the equipment was poorly designed to begin with.
 Now, the accessibility industry has matured, the equipment is better understood, and the solutions provided are legitimate, code-compliant and safe.

 For the future, we will continue to see accessibility equipment used to provide solutions in commercial and public places.
 We are also seeing an upward trend with residential accessibility.
-As “Aging in Place” and “Universal Design” have now become common terms for designers of new homes, so has the use of residential elevators and stair lifts.
+According to Cheyenne realtor Kari Happold, “Aging in Place” and “Universal Design” have now become common terms for designers of new homes, so has the use of residential elevators and stair lifts.